LionelDraghi/bbt/README.md

 And there is yet no design description.

 Nevertheless, bbt is working.
 It has as a [test base](docs/tests/features_results.md).
-My own project [acc](https://github.com/LionelDraghi/ArchiCheck) started the migration of its large tests base to bbt.
+In real life, the [acc](https://github.com/LionelDraghi/ArchiCheck) project started the migration of its large tests base to bbt.

 ## Limitations